DylanMoriarty/moriartynaps/app/_posts/0000-18-02-command-carto-part-one.md

 For terminal commands, if you write a command on a new line, it will understand it as two separate commands.
 The `\` character tells it to ignore the new line and instead read it as one uninterrupted command.

 You might notice that I snuck one more new command in there; `clean`.
 Sometimes the data we're working with has minor topological errors in it– or we create them along the way.
 Mapshaper's clean function helps tidy up those stray points and mis-aligned borders.

+At the end, you should end up with a json of just the five countries that are the current home of red pandas.
+Fast, eh?

+If, somehow, they discover Red Panda's also exist natively in Ireland, we only need to update the csv with that information and re-run the final script.
+It will work the exact same- only this time including Ireland in the final output.
+For practice, try it out!
+The projection may be a bit off... but you can also tweak that!

 {% include chapter1.html %}4.
 {% include chapter2.html %}To Be Continued...